Best Area Rug of 2021

 Ease of Cleaning

-It's impossible to have an area rug (or pretty much anything in your home) without ever having to clean it.
-As something that not only collects general dust, you also step on it regularly and may even eat over it.
-So finding a rug that's conducive to cleaning is important.
+Like anything else in your home, an area rug will need periodic cleaning.
+It collects dust and dander, gets walked on regularly, and you may even eat over it, so finding a rug that's conducive to cleaning is important.
 We tested each rug's ability to be vacuumed with a standard rolling vacuum, with or without the spinning beater brush.
 We spilled high staining substances like spaghetti sauce, red wine, and warm chocolate on them to see if we would be able to remove them.
 We further evaluated how easily each collects dirt, hair, and other debris, and assessed if they look dirty easily or can go for weeks between cleanings.

 In general, it's easier to remove stains from rugs made of synthetic fibers like polypropylene and nylon.
 Natural fiber rugs like jute are more prone to staining.
 However, each has its tricks to make it as good as new.
 For any stain, first, try simply blotting with a warm wet rag.
 If your rug is synthetic, you may be able to rub the stain right out.
 If that doesn't work, a warm soapy rag will often do the trick.
 For really bad spills, you may need to purchase a cleaner from the store, like Resolve.
 However, not all fibers react well to this treatment.
 Be sure to test any cleaner on a hidden part of the rug FIRST, before using it on a large area.
 Otherwise, you may end up with a bleached or faded spot in the middle of your new carpet.